 Timing your writing to coincide with the completion of a different task or event can work, too - I used to write while my children, then toddlers, watched Playschool.
 To this day, the music from Playschool makes my fingers twitch!
 For a long time I wrote every day after I walked the dogs - and that produced a definite start time for me.
 It was a good habit to form because the act of walking the dogs, allowed me to do a lot of pre-writing thinking and that meant that by the time I arrived home, I already had ideas about what I wanted to write.

-Sometimes it's just simply making writing the first thing you do every day.
-Julia Cameron recommends this in her book, The Artist's Way - she calls this writing 'morning pages'.
+The Artist's Way - she calls this writing 'morning pages'.
 This can be difficult, particularly if you have small children, but the extra effort can reap benefits.

 If it's simply too hard to write every day, you can try designating a particular day of the week your writing day - many people teaching within Professional Writing and Editing try to do this - it may seem hard to stick to this, particularly if you're working or parenting full-time, but to carve out even a regular afternoon a week is something.
 Then, for the rest of the week, you can make quick notes, jottings that will keep you on track when your writing day comes around.